Coresets for Constrained Clustering: General Assignment Constraints and Improved Size Bounds: Introduction

-This new result excels in both generality and the improved coreset size bounds.
-Unlike many previous works that use ad-hoc methods to deal with constraints in specific metric spaces (such as Euclidean $\mathbb{R}^d$)~\cite{SSS19,huang2019coresets,cohen-addad2019on,BandyapadhyayFS21,braverman2022power}, we completely decouple the parameter of constraints $\lip(\calB)$ and the complexity $\cc{\eps}$ of the metric space, so that they may be dealt with independently.
-Moreover, our coreset size bound is optimal in the dependence of $m$, due to an $\Omega(m)$ lower bound for coresets for clustering with $m$ outliers~\cite{Huang2022NearoptimalCF}, and the dependence in $k$ and $\epsilon$ improves over the bounds in~\cite{braverman2022power} by a factor of $k\eps^{-z}$ (which works for only the capacity constraint).
+We provide an overview of the proof in Section \ref{sec:tech_overview}, and the complete proof appears in Section \ref{sec:main_thm}.
+The theorem is general and provides improved coreset size bounds for a variety of constrained clustering problems.
+Unlike many previous works that use ad-hoc methods to deal with constraints in specific metric spaces (such as Euclidean $\mathbb{R}^d$)~\cite{SSS19,huang2019coresets,cohen-addad2019on,BandyapadhyayFS21,braverman2022power}, we completely decouple the parameter of constraints $\lip(\calB)$ and the complexity $\cc{\eps}$ of the metric space, so that they can be dealt with independently.
+Moreover, our coreset size bound is optimal (up to constant factor) in the dependence of $m$, due to an $\Omega(m)$ lower bound for coresets for clustering with $m$ outliers~\cite{Huang2022NearoptimalCF}, and the dependence in $k$ and $\epsilon$ improves over the bounds in~\cite{braverman2022power} by a factor of $k\eps^{-z}$ (which works for only the capacity constraint).
 Hence, even without any constraint on $\calB$, i.e., $\calB = \Delta_k$ where we have $\lip(\calB) = 1$, and only considering the capacity constraints, we can already obtain several new/improved coreset results, by simply using known bounds of $\cc{\eps}$ (see \Cref{remark:covering_exponent}).
-We list more concrete implications of our general theorem, which can be found at the end of this section.
+We list more concrete implications of our general theorem, which can be found at the end of this section and Table~\ref{tab:result}.